 The Pittsburgh Forge Rugby Club is officially managed by its interim (2018) Board of Directors:

 Pittsburgh, PA 15203

 BECOME PART OF THE FORGE

 Membership in the Pittsburgh Forge Rugby Club is open to any person willing to contribute to the interests and goals of the Club and shall not be denied to any person due to age, race, religion, sex, handicap, or national origin so long as they abide by the Club’s Bylaws and remain in good standing.
 Members need not be active players, however all active players are members of the Club.

 If you are interested in joining the Pittsburgh Forge please contact the Club at PGHForgeRugby@gmail.com.
 Persons interested in joining the Club as an active player should attend a training session.
 Training sessions are held at various locations depending on the time of year.
-Typically, training is held locally within the City of Pittsburgh on Tuesday and Thursday evenings when the weather is warm from 7:00 PM until around 9:00 PM.
+For the fall of 2018, training is being held for both the Men and Women’s sides at Kennard Playground in the Hill District from 7:45 PM – 10:00 PM.
+The physical street address is 2300 Reed Street, Pittsburgh, PA 15219.
+Games are played on Saturdays at Phillip Murray Field near the South Side between 11:00 AM and 2:00 PM.
+The physical address is 725 Mountain Avenue, Pittsburgh, PA 15210.
 Please check our Club Calendar for the most up to date training and competition schedule.
 Post training drinks are had at our pub, Rugger’s Pub, located at 40 S 22nd Street, Pittsburgh, PA 15203.

 HISTORY OF THE PITTSBURGH FORGE